 Now that you know about this mistake, now that you understand the theory behind it, you’re good to go, right?

-As I said, even my own students, who have heard all of this already, still make this mistake.
+As I said, even my own students, who have heard all of this many times, still make this mistake.
 Why?

 We live in a physically-oriented culture.
 We perceive the world through our eyes.
 We notice what looks good.